Mil Mi-38: Operational history

-In 2023, the Government of Zimbabwe was gifted an Mi-38 helicopter by Russian President Vladimir Putin, during the Second Russia-Africa Summit hosted in Saint Petersburg.
+In 2023, the Government of Zimbabwe was gifted an Mi-38 helicopter by Russian President Vladimir Putin from Gazprombank Leasing, during the Second Russia-Africa Summit hosted in Saint Petersburg.
 This follows the delivery of a number of Kazan Ansat helicopters for the Zimbabwe Republic Police, as well as a new air ambulance service for the country.
+However, as of 2025 the helicopter had its Russian registration restored and was returned to Russian Helicopters.